matthiasnoback/layers-ports-and-adapters-workshop/README.md

 #### Cleaning up after the workshop

-- Run `docker-compose down --rmi all -v --remove-orphans` to remove all containers for this project, their images, and their volumes.
+- Run `bin/cleanup` to remove all containers for this project, their images, and their volumes.
 - Remove the project directory.
 - If you don't use Docker normally, you can shut it down or uninstall it too.